juanpc2018/GOG-Days-Gone-v1.33-2023-on-Linux/README.md

 but in 20.04.4 LTS does. </br>

 Kernel 6.8 does Not work with Nvidia Driver 470 on 22.04.5 LTS, </br>
-but Nvidia driver 535 works ok, with minor issues. </br>
+Nvidia driver 535 works ok, with minor issues. </br>

 #### Do Not install Optional Drivers & Updates from install .iso </br>
 Iso Installer, downloads & install "different" / "manual" Nvidia drivers vs. Software & Updates Aditional Drivers </br>